The Sports Law Review: Japan

 The following is the outline of protection and enforcement mechanism of the above-mentioned rights in Japan.

-An owner of a trademark can apply to the Japan Patent Office to register its trademark (such as a logo, character image, or other brand indicators) as well as the designated goods or services for which the trademark will be used so as to acquire ownership in the trademark.
+An owner of a trademark can apply to the Japan Patent Office to register its trademark (such as a logo, character image or other brand indicators) as well as the designated goods or services for which the trademark will be used so as to acquire ownership of the trademark.

 Image rights and publicity rights

 In Japan, an individual's image is protected by image rights and publicity rights, both of which are recognised by case law.

 According to the Supreme Court of Japan,25 'image right' is derived from a personal right and each individual has the right to not have his or her image used or published without his or her authorisation, and the 'publicity right', which is the right to exclusively utilise an image commercially based on the commercial value of the image itself and is also derived from a personal right.

 According to the Supreme Court of Japan,26 where the unauthorised use of an images is carried out mainly for the purpose of exploiting the image to attract consumers, the use of the image constitutes an infringement of publicity rights.
 In such cases, a right holder can claim for the suspension of the use of the image and compensation for damages.